-This theme for GTK2/3 and xfwm4/emerald/metacity/mutter started out on the basis of Bluebird, but aims at reworking the intense blue tone to a more neutral grey-ish look that will be more pleasant to look at in everyday use.
+The Greybird theme for GTK2/3 and xfwm4/emerald/metacity/mutter started out on the basis of Bluebird, but aims at reworking the pale blue color to a modern and vibrant blue that will be more pleasant to look at in everyday use.

 Greybird is a lot more modern and feature-rich than Bluebird was in Xubuntu Maverick.
 Amongst other things it sports